This character sheet is for listing the tropes related to Decepticons in the various Transformers: Generation 1 continuities.

 Function: Self Contained Nomadic Assault Machine

-- Adaptational Villainy: Noble Demon in his debut in the Japanese series, a completely Ax-Crazy, sociopathic, depraved lunatic in the IDW comics, and a regular Decepticon conqueror who won't be upstaged in the Classicsverse.
+- Adaptational Villainy: Noble Demon in his debut in the Japanese series ( though that was more his Mega and Giga pilots than him), a completely Ax-Crazy, sociopathic, depraved lunatic in the IDW comics, and a regular Decepticon conqueror who won't be upstaged in the Classicsverse.

 - Ambition Is Evil: Averted and Lampshaded in the IDW.
 Overlord has no ambitions, he doesn't seek power, and will never become The Starscream, all he wants to do is upgrade his kills from homicide to genocide.
 He wants to being pain and suffering and death, and getting in the way of that goal angers him.